 - Ashen Phylacteries: These destructible Diablo-style urns can contain soul fragments, Anima Cells or other Anima-Power-related items.

 - Traps: Torghast has a multitude of traps, and they hurt.
 Any corridor without monsters should be viewed with suspicion.
 Blades swing from the walls, spikes shoot up from the floor and flames can quickly turn you crispy.

 - Chests: One possible floor event (replacing the chance for quest objectives) is a locked chest, forcing you to manipulate levers or runes to open it for Anima Powers.

 - Floor mini-bosses: At the end of each floor is a mini-boss, a mob that has been powered.
 Killing it gives you an Anima Cell and passage to the next floor.

 - Anima Cells and powers: Swirly smoke orbs hanging in mid-air can be clicked to select Anima Powers, the sometimes steady, sometimes amazing, sometimes downright silly abilities and buffs you can use as long as you remain within that wing of Torghast.

-- Bosses: There is one boss per level, always located on the 6th floor.
+- Bosses: There is one boss per layer, always located on the 5th floor.
 Who it is on each level, in each wing, rotates from week to week.

-After you’ve completed the eight normal levels of Torghast (once they open), you’ll unlock the Twisting Corridors, the endless levels you can run for cosmetic items including a pet, toy, title and mount.
+After you’ve completed the eight normal levels of Torghast, you’ll unlock the Twisting Corridors, the endless levels you can run for cosmetic items including a pet, toy, title and mount.
 These are more-randomly generated than the normal levels, generating 18 layers each time, that are collected in groups of three.